 We think having three mini-ships side-by-side that all connect to each other could’ve made for some incredible sniping battles and great maneuverability.

 There’s something about Satellite we can’t quite put our finger on that stops it from being better.
-Like Armada, it suffers from “middle domination.”
+Like Armada, it suffers from “middle domination,” and the openness of previous entries on this list.

-The latest addition to the Black Ops Cold War portfolio, Apocalypse joined during the big Season 2 update.
-Playing off the season’s narrative themes, Apocalypse is set somewhere in a jungle, and its design is centered around darkness and close-range fights.
+Apocalypse joined during the big Season 2 update.
+Playing off the season’s narrative themes, Apocalypse is set somewhere in a jungle, and its design is centered around mid-to-long-range fights.

 It’s far too easy to be spawn-trapped with Apocalypse and there seem to be no mid-range fights.
 You either exit a doorway, turn a corner or stare down a channel, and that’s it.
 There was potential here.